resolverai/devdock-extension/README.md

 ## Known Issues

-Visit the GitHub [issues page](https://github.com/rjmacarthy/twinny/issues) for known problems and troubleshooting.
+Visit the GitHub [issues page](https://github.com/rjmacarthy/devdock/issues) for known problems and troubleshooting.

 ## Contributing

 Interested in contributing?
 Reach out on [Twitter](https://x.com/rjmacarthy), describe your changes in an issue, and submit a PR when ready.
-Twinny is open-source under the MIT license.
-See the [LICENSE](https://github.com/rjmacarthy/twinny/blob/master/LICENSE) for more details.
+Devdock is open-source under the MIT license.
+See the [LICENSE](https://github.com/rjmacarthy/devdock/blob/master/LICENSE) for more details.

-## Support Twinny
+## Support Devdock

-Thanks for using Twinny!
+Thanks for using Devdock!

 This project is and will always be free and open source.
 If you find it helpful, please consider showing your appreciation with a small donation <3